top of page

 Lobby

-We took advantage of the soaring ceilings and used a mural from Society6 to set the tone and color palette.
-The salon is appointment only, so most patrons will not have to wait.
-Nonetheless, we we carved out space for two stools in the entrance area, which also features a hospitality station offering coffee, sparkling water, wine, and local microbrews.
+The salon is by appointment only, so most patrons will not have to wait.
+Nonetheless, we carved out space for two stools in the entrance area, which also features a hospitality station offering coffee, sparkling water, wine, and local microbrews.⁣

-Pictured Above: the raw shell, our rendering/mood board showing the design, and the final result
+The raw shell, our rendering/mood board showing the design, and the final result

 Sources--